Looking to understand how cholesterol and menopause are linked? You’ve come to the right place.

 Final Thoughts: You Can Lower Cholesterol After Menopause

 While high cholesterol often goes unnoticed, over time the effects they have can be detrimental.
-I am hopeful you have learned a few strategies for how to lower your cholesterol after menopause.
+I am hopeful you have learned a few strategies on a cholesterol and menopause diet.

 My final advice is to consider prioritizing yourself (I know it’s easier said than done!) during this unique time in your life.
 Engaging in a healthy lifestyle by making diet and lifestyle modifications, taking medication, and having regular checkups with your physician is important.